rv-amberh/amber-docs/README.md

 # AmberDocs

-A minimal Markdown editor built with React.
+A minimal Markdown editor built with React and designed in Figma by me.

 ## Demo